polkadot-js/docs/docs/substrate/extrinsics.md

 ### setMetadata(pool_id: `u32`, metadata: `Bytes`)
 - **interface**: `api.tx.nominationPools.setMetadata`
+- **summary**:    Set a new metadata for the pool.

+   The dispatch origin of this call must be signed by the state toggler, or the root role  of the pool.

 ### setState(pool_id: `u32`, state: `PalletNominationPoolsPoolState`)
 - **interface**: `api.tx.nominationPools.setState`
+- **summary**:    Set a new state for the pool.

+   The dispatch origin of this call must be signed by the state toggler, or the root role  of the pool.

 ### unbond(member_account: `AccountId32`, unbonding_points: `Compact<u128>`)
 - **interface**: `api.tx.nominationPools.unbond`
 - **summary**:    Unbond up to `unbonding_points` of the `member_account`'s funds from the pool.
-It  implicitly collects the rewards one last time, since not doing so would mean some  rewards would go forfeited.
+It  implicitly collects the rewards one last time, since not doing so would mean some  rewards would be forfeited.

    Under certain conditions, this call can be dispatched permissionlessly (i.e. by any  account).